nhmkdev/cardmaker/README.md

+# Critical Google Sheets News

+The Google Sheets functionality as it currently exists in 1.2.x.x versions will no longer be functional in **May of 2024** due to policy changes with Google.
+I will be investigating alternative functionality but am assuming the worst right now.

 # CardMaker

 CardMaker is an application that generates graphics via data sources.
 It has a graphical user interface for designing layouts and offers scripting functionality.